FilippoGaravaglia/DevMemory/README.md

 ---

-### Knowledge Graph Export
+### Knowledge graph export

-Export the stored memories as a graph JSON:
+Export all stored memories as a graph JSON:

 ```bash
 devmemory graph-export